OCA/contract/contract/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module enables contracts management with recurring invoicing functions.
-Also you can print and send by email contract report.

 It works for customer contract and supplier contracts.

+A rich set of reccurence patterns are available.

+You can print and send contracts by email.
 Contracts are shown in portal.

+A lot of additional features are available in the ``contract`` repository.

 **Table of contents**